 I didn’t know what to expect at first but then I was blown away.

-Just pick Pirelli.
+Pick Pirelli.
 You look at the above examples of advertising and you would buy them and hang them in your living room.
 But would you hang today’s Pirelli AD in your home?

 Back in the days instead, there was this beautiful idea of using the product and art as a starting point.
 Not the consumer.

-User centered doesn’t mean:”Designing for people current behaviour”.
+User-centred doesn’t mean:”Designing for people current behaviour”.
 It means: “Designing for the most efficient behaviour”.